nicolo-tellini/LRSDAY-Patch/README.md

-This is a revisited version of LRSDAY rewrote to simplify the installation process as well as repair broken link and dependencies for Ubuntu OS.
+This is a revisited version of LRSDAY rewrote to simplify the installation process as well as meet dependencies on Ubuntu OS.

+# Ubuntu packages dependencies